NBISweden/single-cell_sib_scilifelab/session-differential-expression/differential_expression.md

 interest.
 Thus, the top-ranked markers for a given cluster can be seen as "specific" marker genes for that cluster.

 It is often helpful from an interpretation point of view to explore the detected marker genes visually. *[scater](https://bioconductor.org/packages/3.9/scater)* contains many useful functions for creating such static plots, and other packages like *[iSEE](https://bioconductor.org/packages/3.9/iSEE)* can be used for interactive exploration.
 Here, we illustrate how to show the expression of marker genes across cells in the various clusters, as well as on top of a reduced dimension representation.
+We also make a heatmap showing the expression levels of the top two marker genes for each cluster.

 ```r